Home > Digital technologies > Cybersecurity > NIS 2: how do you prepare to apply the new cyber security directive?

 Then, depending on the results of the initial assessment, companies can introduce enhanced security measures :

 • Updating security policies.
-For example, an SME could introduce a policy requiring regular software updates to avoid vulnerabilities.
+For example, an SME might introduce a policy requiring regular software updates to avoid vulnerabilities.

-• Improving controls and detection systems (advanced firewall, EDR...) or encryption
+• Improving controls and detection systems (firewall advanced, EDR...) or encryption

 • More robust identity and access management (IAM).
 For example, an e-tailer can implement multifactor authentication (2FA) to secure customer access.